JavierRamirezCospin/DataScienceProjects/NetflixDatabaseVisualization/README.md

 ## 2. Files Description

-- **NetflixData.csv**: Contains raw data from the netflix database.
+- **NetflixData.csv:** Contains raw data from the netflix database.
-- **NetflixDataAnalysis**.ipynb: Contains netflix raw data cleaning and transformation process, as well as the exploratory data analysis.
+- **NetflixDataAnalysis.ipynb:** Contains netflix raw data cleaning and transformation process, as well as the exploratory data analysis.
-- **NetflixCleanData.csv**: Contains clean data for visualization program.
+- **NetflixCleanData.csv:** Contains clean data for visualization program.
-- **NetflixDashboard.py**: Main program for interactive Dashboard.
+- **NetflixDashboard.py:** Main program for interactive Dashboard.
 Data can be visualized by range of order of release and by default runs on the local port: 8050.